Plantation house: Architectural styles

-Although never as popular as Greek Revival, fully Gothic Revival and Italianate plantation houses began to appear by the 1850s, after being popularized by the books of men such as Alexander Jackson Davis, Andrew Jackson Downing, and Samuel Sloan.
+Although not as popular as Greek Revival, fully Gothic Revival and Italianate plantation houses began to appear by the 1850s, after being popularized by the books of men such as Alexander Jackson Davis, Andrew Jackson Downing, and Samuel Sloan.
 The Gothic Revival was usually expressed in wood as Carpenter Gothic.
 Italianate was the most popular of the two styles.
 It was also most commonly built using wood construction when used for plantation houses, although a few brick examples, such as Kenworthy Hall, have survived.

 The outbreak of war in 1861 put an abrupt end to the building of grand mansions.
 Following the war and the end of Reconstruction, the economy was drastically altered.
-Planters often did not have the funds for upkeep of their existing houses and new construction virtually ceased on most plantations.
+Planters often did not have the funds for upkeep of their existing houses, and new construction virtually ceased on most plantations.
 The new sharecropping method kept many plantations going, but the days of extravagance were over.